w3c/wai-tutorials/source/menus/index.html.erb.md

   - G183
 ---

-Menus are used to browse around websites (“navigation menus”) or initiate actions inside a web page (“application menus”).
-Both types of menus are often used as fly-out menus, with some additional possibilities to make application menus accessible.
-As they are vital to operate websites and web applications, they need to be usable regardless of how users interact with websites.
+Menus are used to browse around websites (“navigation menus”) or initiate actions inside a web application (“application menus”).
+They are often implemented in the form of fly-out menus.
+Due to their important role to operate websites and web applications, they need to be usable in all circumstances.
 This tutorial covers the following topics:

 * **[Structure](structure.html):** Mark up menus using lists to enable easy access to all pages of the website.

 * **[Styling](styling.html):** Lay out different types of menus, depending on the situation, using commonly recognized design patterns and indicate the current page’s menu item.

-* **[Fly-out Menus](flyout.html):** Use fly-out menus to give users quick access to pages in lower hierarchies.
+* **[Fly-out Menus](flyout.html):** Use fly-out menus to give users quick access to pages further down in the navigation tree.

-* **[Web Application Menus](application.html):** By applying special markup and behavior, menus for web applications can behave like a desktop application.
+* **[Web Application Menus](application.html):** By applying special markup and interactive behavior, menus for web applications can act like similar menus in desktop applications.

-* **[Multiple Ways](multiple-ways.html):** Many users benefit from alternative ways to traverse through the content of a website, for example by using sitemaps or breadcrumb trails.
+* **[Multiple Ways](multiple-ways.html):** Many users benefit from alternative ways to traverse through the content of a website, for example by using site maps or breadcrumb trails.

 ## Why is this important?

-Navigation menus reflect the underlying structure of the website’s content.
-If that content structure is coherent, users will find what they are looking for more easily.
-Application menus are one way to provide functionality for operating to use the web application.
+Navigation menus reflect the underlying structure of the website content.
+If that content structure is coherent, users will find what they are looking for more easily, regardless of disability.
+Application menus are one way to provide functionality for operating web applications.

 * **Screen reader and keyboard users** should be aware which link is currently in focus.
 The menu link to the page the user is currently on should be indicated as well.